xiexi51/RTopK/README.md

 - CUDA Toolkit (>= 12.0)
 - CMake (>= 3.5)
 - C++ Standard (>= 17)
+- NVIDIA GPU with compute capability ≥ 8.0

 ## License
 This project is licensed under the MIT License.